Your Host Mari Ana Trench, hard at work researching her next episode.

 Welcome to The Littoral Zone

-The littoral zone—that dynamic strip of shore between high and low tide—is where ocean meets land, and curiosity washes up with every wave.
+The Littoral Zone—that dynamic strip of shore between high and low tide—is where ocean meets land, the ecosystem thrives, and curiosity washes up with every wave.
+And not only the ocean-our diverse ecology in the North Coast offers a bounty of interesting animals, foliage, and phenomenons specific to our area.

-Mari has been wandering the North Oregon Coast for over a decade now, and her daily beach walks have left her with an impressive collection of questions: What made these tracks?
+Mari has been wandering the North Oregon Coast for over a decade, and her daily walks have left her with an impressive collection of questions: What made these tracks?
 Why is this crab walking sideways AND backward?
 Is that seaweed or something's discarded lunch?

 Here's the thing: Mari is absolutely not a marine biologist.
 She's not a scientist.
 She has zero formal qualifications to teach anyone about ecosystems, coastal ecology, or why barnacles are so unreasonably hard to remove from rocks.